Mikerniker/100_Days_of_Python/Day86/README.md

 ## Notes
 **Approach**
-The project underwent multiple iterations.
-I encountered frequent challenges, causing the project to take longer than expected.
-There were recurring moments of confusion and difficulty.
-Eventually, I decided to completely discard all the previous work and break down it down to smaller steps, which eventually helped me achieve the functionality I wanted.
+The project took longer than expected.
+Though I approached it by trying to break it down, there were recurring moments of getting stuck and confused by the code I created.
+Eventually, I decided to completely discard all the previous work and break down it down into even smaller steps, which eventually helped me achieve the functionality I wanted.
+I had to remind myself that there is the potential for steps to be smaller compared to something that looks small enough.

 **Challenges:**
 The most challenging aspect was determining how to compare the words to the user input.
 In the initial iterations, I overcomplicated the process but later found a simpler implementation.